3 DAY MAKE AHEAD ALERT

-Gently toast the fenugreek seeds in a dry pan until they release their wonderful aroma.
+Gently toast the fenugreek seeds in a dry pan until they release their wonderful aroma, less than a minute.
 Mix everything together in a bowl, cover and leave in the fridge for THREE DAYS!